absmach/magistrala-docs/docs/user-guide/clients/channels.md

 ### Send Messages

-A connected client can be used as a publisher to send a message via the _http_ protocol while on the Magistrala UI.
+A connected client can be used as a publisher to send a message via the _HTTP_ protocol while on the Magistrala UI.
 To send a message navigate to the Messages section and click on the `Send Message` button.
 On the dialog that comes up there are some key fields that must be filled.
 These fields include: